XD-DENG/Spark-practice/README.md

 >>> b.count()
 421970
 ```

-This feature also makes things much simpler when we have multiple text data files to load.
-By giving the directory under where these files are ("/my/directory"), we can load many data files with only one line.
-Additionally, we can also specify the file types we would like to load, like with `textFile("/my/directory/*.txt")`, we will only load those files with `.txt` file type in the directory we specified.
+This feature makes things much simpler when we have multiple text data files to load.
+By giving the directory under where these files are, we can load many data files with only one line.
+Additionally, we can also use wildcards to specify the file types we would like to load, like with `textFile("/my/directory/*.txt")`, we will only load those files with `.txt` file type in the directory we specified.

 ### Show the Head (First `n` rows)
 We can use `take` method to return first `n` rows.

 ```python
 >>> raw_content.take(5)
 [u'"date","time","size","r_version","r_arch","r_os","package","version","country","ip_id"',